+This animation depicts an inelastic collision between a truck and a car.
 In the collision between the truck and the car, total system momentum is conserved.
-Before the collision, the momentum of the car is 20000 kg*m/s and the momentum of the truck is 0 kg*m/s; the total system momentum is 20000 kg*m/s.
-After the collision, the momentum of the car is -10000 kg*m/s and the momentum of the truck is +30000 kg*m/s; the total system momentum is 20000 kg*m/s.
-The total system momentum is conserved.
-The momentum lost by the car (30000 kg*m/s) is gained by the truck.
+Before the collision, the momentum of the car is 20000 kg*m/s and the momentum of the truck is 0 kg*m/s.
+The total system momentum is 20000 kg*m/s.
+After the collision, the momentum of the car is 5000 kg*m/s and the momentum of the truck is 15000 kg*m/s.
+The total system momentum is 20000 kg*m/s.
+Consistent with the law of conservation of momentum, the total system momentum is conserved.
+The momentum lost by the car (15000 kg*m/s) is gained by the truck.

-An analysis of the kinetic energy of the two objects reveals that the total system kinetic energy before the collision is 200000 Joules (200000 J for the car plus 0 J for the truck).
-After the collision, the total system kinetic energy is 200000 Joules (50000 J for the car and 150000 J for the truck).
-The total kinetic energy before the collision is equal to the total kinetic energy after the collision.
-A collision such as this in which total system kinetic energy is conserved is known as an elastic collision.
+An analysis of the kinetic energy of the two vehicles reveals that the total system kinetic energy before the collision is 200000 Joules (200000 J for the car plus 0 J for the truck).
+After the collision, the total system kinetic energy is 50000 Joules (12500 J for the car and 37500 J for the truck).
+The total kinetic energy before the collision is not equal to the total kinetic energy after the collision.
+A portion of the kinetic energy is converted to other forms of energy such as sound energy and thermal energy.
+A collision in which total system kinetic energy is not conserved is known as an inelastic collision.

-For more information on physical descriptions of motion, visit The Physics Classroom Tutorial.
+For more information on momentum concepts and principles, visit The Physics Classroom Tutorial.
 Detailed information is available there on the following topics:

 Momentum Conservation Principle